philipc2/cdds-at-uiuc.github.io/_events/clivar_workshop.md

 ---
-title: “CLIVAR Pattern Effect Workshop”
+title: CLIVAR Pattern Effect Workshop
 date: 2022-10-7T15:14:54+10:00
-weight: 1
+weight: 3
 ---

 Magnets, how do they work?
 Not sure about this one.